Florian Lejeune: Istres

 In the summer of 2009, Lejeune joined Ligue 2 club Istres on trial.
-After impressing in two friendly matches, he was signed to a three-year professional contract and inserted onto the club's reserve team.
-Lejeune arrived at the club playing primarily in the defensive midfielder role, but ultimately switched to the centre back position.
+After impressing in two friendly matches, he was signed to a three-year professional contract and joined the club's reserve team.
+Lejeune arrived at the club playing primarily in the defensive midfielder role, but ultimately switched to the centre-back position.
 His positive play during the fall season with the reserves led to the player being called up to the senior team in January 2010.
 Lejeune made his professional debut on 19 January in a league match against Guingamp in a 0–0 draw with the player playing the entire match.
 Lejuene finished the campaign with 14 more appearances in the league playing the entire match in all of them.

 Lejeune began the 2010–11 season as a starter and made his season debut in a 4–0 defeat to Ajaccio in the Coupe de la Ligue.
 In September, he was a surprise inclusion in the France under-20 team.
 His subsequent uprising into the spotlight and positive play with Istres led to the player being declared one of the best players in Ligue 2, despite only playing in a handful of matches.
-On 4 January 2011, French newspaper L'Equipe announced that Spanish club Real Madrid was monitoring Lejeune's progress.
+On 4 January 2011, French newspaper L'Équipe announced that Spanish club Real Madrid was monitoring Lejeune's progress.
 He was, subsequently, linked to a host of other clubs, notably English clubs Manchester United, Manchester City, and Arsenal and Italian clubs Napoli and Udinese with all the clubs reportedly likening him to former French international Laurent Blanc.
 However, despite the speculation, club president Francis Collado declared that he had not had official contact with any club linked to the player.